devinmcpherson/twiddit/README.md

 Keep in mind that any change to the api will require you to run `docker-compose up --build` in order to rebuild the docker images.

-Them simply navigate into the `ionic-client` directory and run `ionic serve`.
+Then simply navigate into the `ionic-client` directory and run `ionic serve`.